Beginner’s Guide to Solo 401k

 - Most coins

-At IRA Financial Group, we know that Self-Directed IRA plans, such as the Solo 401(k) may be somewhat daunting.
+At IRA Financial Group, we know that Self-Directed retirement plans, such as the Solo 401k may be somewhat daunting.
 This is especially the case when you get into the prohibited transaction rules and disqualified persons.
 This area is somewhat murky, as the IRS doesn’t tell you what you can invest in – only what you can’t invest in.
+We hope this Beginner’s Guide to the Solo 401k retirement plan was helpful, but when you’re ready to talk about establishing a Solo 401k, you can speak to one of our specialists at 800-472-0646.